Somatic Psychotherapy & Somatic Experiencing Trauma Therapy

 - Develop deeper connections with self and others

 I am a Somatic Counselor (MA), and Somatic Experiencing Practitioner (SEP) and assist in training new students.
 For more information on Somatic Experiencing, go to www.traumahealing.org or read Waking the Tiger by Peter Levine, PhD. for an introduction.

 I am also a registered with the United States Association of Body Psychotherapy

 What Does a Session Cost?

-The cost for a session is $ $75-150 (sliding scale) consult sessions of an hour are $30 it is my invitation for you to place yourself on this scale as benefits your unique financial situation.
+The cost for a session of an hour length is $ $75-150 (sliding scale) consult sessions of a half hour are $30 it is my invitation for you to place yourself on this scale as benefits your unique financial situation.

 ***It is my belief that everybody deserves exceptional mental health care and services.
 In negotiating a fee, please keep in mind the value and commitment you are placing on your own growth, change, and transformational process***

 Payments are made by check or cash at the time of the session.
 24 hour cancelation is required or full payment of session is due.